Your golf ball will be affected by the type of weather you are playing in.

 - Low drag aerodynamic design

-- The package weight of the product is 3 pounds
+- The package width of the product is 3 pounds

 Cold weather or warm weather, it’s hard to complain about the extra distance from a golf ball.

 The TaylorMade Distance Plus Golf ball is a low compression ball built for tons of distance.